longmatthew/CPT_S_122_Assignments/Programming_Assignment_7/README.md

 The encryption generates a random number and then shifts the alphabet on that number.
 Instead it should substitute each letter at random instead of shifting.

+If you wish to use this code for your own, please be advised that this is for user knowledge only.
+This code is not permitted for submission of any homework, quiz, test, or any other procedure that requires the testing of a student or peer.